F5Networks/f5-declarative-onboarding/docs/http-methods.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The following two new GET APIs are available in Declarative Onboarding v1.4 and later.
+   The following two new GET endpoints are available in Declarative Onboarding v1.4 and later.

 **Declarative Onboarding v1.4 introduces two new options for the GET method**